chekanov/GC4PhysicalConstants/README.md

 ``` bash
 zgrep "m_u = " standard_model_snippets.txt.gz
 ```
 search for the expressions for the mass of the UP-quark.

 Here is another example:

 ``` bash
 zgrep "m_u = " standard_model_snippets.txt.gz | grep "m_H"
 ```
 search for the expressions for the mass of the UP-quark, which must contain the mass of the Higgs boson (m_H).
+The names of the constants can be found in the original preprint.

 ## Using data with mass units